North Macedonia in the Eurovision Song Contest 2019: Internal selection

 On 25 January 2019, MRT announced that they had internally selected Tamara Todevska to represent Macedonia in Tel Aviv.
 Todevska previously competed in the contest in 2008 where she performed the song "Let Me Love You" together with Vrčak and Adrijan but failed to qualify for the final.
 Todevska had also attempted to represent Macedonia at the Eurovision Song Contest on several occasions.
 Her earliest attempt was in 2005 when she failed to qualify from the first phase of the national final selection.
 She later competed in the national finals in 2007 with the song "Kaži koj si ti" and in 2015 with the song "Brod što tone", both of which placed second.

 On 9 February 2019, it was announced that Tamara Todevska would perform the song "Proud" at the Eurovision Song Contest 2019.
 "Proud" was originally scheduled to be presented to the public on 4 March 2019 through the release of the official music video via the official Eurovision Song Contest's YouTube channel, however it was delayed to 8 March 2019 to coincide with International Women's Day.
-The song, composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkoski with lyrics written by Kosta Petrov and Sanja Popovska, was selected by a four-member committee consisting of Aneta Andonova (MRT), Meri Popova (MRT 1), Avni Qahili (MRT 2) and Toni Cifrovski (MRT 1) from several proposals that MRT received.
+The song, composed by Darko Dimitrov, Robert Bilbilov and Lazar Cvetkoski with lyrics written by Kosta Petrov and Sanja Popovska, was selected by a four-member committee consisting of Aneta Andonova (MRT), Meri Popova (MRT 1), Avni Qahili (MRT 2) and Toni Cifrovski (Radio Skopje) from several proposals that MRT received from composers.